tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: update take() to check for 'max_bulk' and 'max_count'
 		- TBD: assign 'bulk' attribute to Creatures

-- TBD: Perch in_reach attribute that links to room obj
-	- TBD: can access in_reach if also in room; enable general ref of container / surface
-	- Do need to set some limits though... maybe Perch obj can't contain Perch obj?
-	- For throne, crystal_box is in_reach?
-Update room / throne text to indicate this?
-	- TBD: autogen text based on Seat obj.descript
-		- TBD: update other autogen text to key off descript?
-		- TBD: includes take() for unwear and drink()
-	- TBD: for open(), sort out if is_containter() text... bake in "{} is empty"

 - CANCEL: Given that creatures will be contained:
 	- need to embrace a node-based awareness of creature location